4d/4d-for-ios/docs/Actions-Using-Parameters.md

 It's time to build your app!

-Now, if you click on the action navigation bar, you'll be able to **create a new task**.
+Now, if you click on the action button in the navigation bar, you'll be able to **create a new task**.

 ![Create new task](assets/en/actions/Action-parameters-addAction.png)